sharkeyryan/pgvectorscale-rag-solution/README.md

 - Docker
 - Python 3.7+
-- OpenAI API key
+- Ollama running locally via Docker or otherwise
+  - Ollama models to pull:
+    - Default model: `llama3.2:1b`
+    - Embedding model: `nomic-embed-text`
 - PostgreSQL GUI client

 ## Steps

 1. Set up Docker environment
 2. Connect to the database using a PostgreSQL GUI client (I use TablePlus)
-3. Create a Python script to insert document chunks as vectors using OpenAI embeddings
+3. Create a Python script to insert document chunks as vectors using Ollama embeddings
 4. Create a Python function to perform similarity search

 ## Detailed Instructions